A Survey on Out-of-Distribution Detection in NLP: Discussion

 \paragraph{OOD Detection and Lifelong Learning} All previous approaches focus on detecting OOD inputs so that we can safely ignore them.
 However, OOD inputs usually represent new tasks that the current system does not support.
-Systems deployed in an ever-evolving environment are usually expected to continuously learn from these OOD inputs rather than ignoring them \cite{liu2021lifelong}.
+Systems deployed in an ever-evolving environment are usually expected to continuously learn from these OOD inputs (without a full re-training) rather than ignoring them \citep{liu2021lifelong}.
 However, humans exhibit outstanding abilities in learning new tasks from OOD inputs.
 We believe OOD detectors are essential components in a lifelong learning system, and it is helpful to combine OOD detection with a downstream lifelong learning process to build stronger systems.
+Specifically, a possible scenario is to present a subset of detected OOD samples to human annotators and apply a lifelong learning algorithm to absorb these annotations without re-training the original model.
+Future works can be carried out to integrate these processes to pursue more human-like AI systems \citep{kim2022continual,he2022out}.

-\paragraph{Theoretical Analysis of OOD Detection} Despite impressive empirical results that OOD studies have achieved, theoretical investigation of OOD detection is far behind the empirical success~\cite{morteza2022provable,fang2022learnable}.
+\paragraph{Theoretical Analysis of OOD Detection} Despite impressive empirical results that OOD studies have achieved, theoretical investigation of OOD detection is far behind the empirical success~\citep{morteza2022provable,fang2022learnable}.
 We hope more attention can be paid to theoretical analysis for OOD detection and provide insights to guide the development of better algorithms and applications.